PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 One of the most important things you can do to secure your Mac is keep it up-to-date.
 On macOS it's especially important since most preinstalled software like Safari updates along with the OS itself.
 Enable [automatic updates](https://support.apple.com/en-ca/guide/mac-help/mchlpx1065/mac).

 Apps installed through the App Store can be set to [automatically update](https://support.apple.com/en-ca/guide/app-store/fir9b01adda3/mac) themselves as well.

+## Encrypted Backups

+If you choose to backup your Mac, you should do so with [Time Machine](https://support.apple.com/en-us/104984) and not a third party program.
+You should [encrypt your backups](https://support.apple.com/guide/mac-help/keep-your-time-machine-backup-disk-secure-mh21241/mac) for added security.